Career & Technical Education Teacher Certification Program (CTE)

 - Two-week Summer Intensive including a practicum experience working with youth.

-- Monthly “micro courses” held one Saturday and one evening per month.
-24/7 access to online learning experiences and assignments.
+- Monthly “micro courses” held one Saturday per month in person at the Providence campus and one evening per month virtually.
+There is 24/7 access to online learning experiences and assignments.

 - Additional required learning experiences and assignments online.

-- Candidates will engage in a range of practical experiences, in addition to their own classroom setting.
+- Candidates will engage in a range of practicum experiences, in addition to their own classroom setting.

 - Ongoing support from a dedicated Teacher Coaches, Course Instructors, and Program Director.